nwtime/ntpwww/content/en/ntpfaq/NTP-s-def.md

 Do I get something really wrong here (and I really tried hard to locate any flaw in my argument), or is there really a error in the RFC example and all other places which use this example?

-The answer written by [Professor David L. Mills](NTP-a-faq.htm#AU-DLM) reads:
+The answer written by [Professor David L. Mills](mailto:mills@udel.edu) reads:

 (...)
 What's more, you exposed a significant error in both the documentation and the implementation.

-See slide 15 from the [architecture and protocol briefing]().
+See slide 15 from the [architecture and protocol briefing](/reflib/brief/arch/arch.pdf).
 The statements preceeding the algorithm are correct; that is the intent of its design according to the set of formal correctness assertions worked out with the computer science theory community.
 Unfortunately, in my haste to bottle the algorithm in quick and easy gulps, something got lost in the description.
 The actual algorithm is constructed differently, but accomplishes the same thing.
-Pseudo code for the correctness model is in rfc1305 but (sigh) there is a leetle buggie in that description.
+Pseudo code for the correctness model is in RFC 1305 but (sigh) there is a leetle buggie in that description.

 Just to be honest I rechecked the actual NTPv4 code and found a nasty surprise.
 The code is broken and does not exactly implement the formal model.
 Under some conditions it allows a falseticker to masquerade as a truechimer.
 Not to panic; the masquerade is subtle and will not result in significant error.
 However, I don't know how this happened; the core code is 14 years old, may have been noodled (but not by me) and hasn't been carefully reviewed since.

-I repaired the code as per rfc1305 and bugfix and verified it does what the formal model intended.
+I repaired the code as per RFC 1305 and bugfix and verified it does what the formal model intended.
 The repair is in the development version here and should be in the repository when other known bugs are fixed.
 Meanwhile, I fixed the description in the briefing.

 The clock selection algorithm is at the very heart of the NTP design.
 While a formal description of its operation is now in the briefing, an informal description may be of interest to folks in this group.
 I know there are many skeptics who complain when the algorithm does something they don't like, rather than what the correctness assertions require.